Yubico/yubikit-android/fido/README.md

         clientApi.registerKey(options, clientApiCallback);
     }
 ```
-3. Invoke `authenticateWithKey` when received request from auth server to get assertion
+3. Invoke `authenticateWithKey` when the server requests an assertion a.k.a. authenticate
 ```java
     // this method should be invoked when all properties are received from server:
     // relying party, credentials id, challenge